library-data-platform/ldp/doc/Admin_Guide.md

 * `ldp` is a general user of the LDP database.
 This user name can be modified using the `ldpUser` configuration setting in `ldpconf.json`.

+If more than one LDP instance are being hosted in a single PostgreSQL server, the `ldpconfig` and `ldp` user names should for security reasons be configured to be different for each LDP instance.
+This is done by including within `ldpconf.json` the `ldpconfigUser` and `ldpUser` settings described below in the "Reference" section of this guide.
+In the following examples we will assume that the default user names are being used, but please substitute alternative names if you have configured them.

 In addition to creating these users, it is a good idea to restrict access permissions.
 In PostgreSQL, this can be done on the command